colscott/a-wc-form/packages/json-schema/README.md

 ```

 ### Using form-binder
 Example of binding data to JSON Schema generated form controls.
-This example does not use a-wc-form-layout and instead relies on you to manually create the form control structure.
+This example does not use [a-wc-form-layout](https://github.com/colscott/a-wc-form/tree/master/packages/layout) and instead relies on you to manually create the form control structure using [a-wc-form-binder](https://github.com/colscott/a-wc-form/tree/master/packages/binder).
 #### HTML
 ```html
 <form-binder>